 As suggested in the Arts Council England publication, Drama in Schools, Drama can make a major contribution to the development of pupils’ critical thinking: ‘aid[ing] the development of pupils’ thinking skills.’
 When students are presented with new ideas or unexpected pieces of information, an exciting process takes place!
 And, when you are fortunate to have a beautiful theatre and associated state of the art facilities at your disposal, wonderful things can happen!
 In drama lessons, students are asked to use a range of thinking strategies, such as asking, ‘what if . . .’ to solve a problem; creating, performing and enjoying improving their work as they find solutions to a whole range of issues.
 Through dramatic exploration, students are frequently required to speculate about the nature of a character, challenge or mystery before them.
 It sounds fun?
 It is fun!
 It sounds like I’ll be developing my imagination and creative skills?
 You will, without a doubt!
 You’ll also be tackling some serious issues too and developing your ability to empathise with a character or situation.
 Importantly, skills acquired in Drama allow learners to ‘take risks’ in other subjects too; for if you are building confidence and trying out, testing your creative skills in front of your class peers, you are more likely to have a go at problem solving elsewhere!

-If you enjoy expressing yourself in an active and exciting way, working in a group, contributing your ideas and taking on board those of others, exploring ideas by putting yourself in other people’s shoes, playing many parts in different imaginary situations, creating your own drama work and looking at plays written by other people, then our GCSE Drama (Edexcel) is the ideal subject for you!
-From the study of established works by famous and not so famous playwrights to Theatre in Education, and to highly creative pieces of Drama shaped by you, we immerse ourselves in a variety of genres and encounter the different styles of a range of practitioners.
-We are also delighted to offer final examinations in Set Design, Costume, Make-up, Lighting or Sound, as an alternative to a final performance exam.
+If you enjoy expressing yourself in an active and exciting way, working in a group, contributing your ideas and taking on board those of others, together with exploring ideas by putting yourself in other people’s shoes, playing many parts in different imaginary situations, creating your own drama work and looking at plays written by other people, then our GCSE Drama Course (Edexcel) is the ideal subject for you!
+The Course consists of three components: Component 1: Devising, Component 2: Performance from Text and Component 3: Theatre Makers in Practice.
+From highly creative pieces of Drama shaped by you, we immerse ourselves in a variety of genres and encounter the different styles of a broad range of practitioners.
+We are also delighted to offer students the opportunity to be assessed in set design, costume, lighting or sound, as an alternative to performance examinations.

 Where next?
-Many of our students transfer to The Moorlands Sixth Form College to take either A’ level Theatre Studies or BTEC Performing Arts.
-Whether your career pathway is leading to performance/support work in the theatre, in film or television or should you wish to teach, become a legal or health professional, work in sales/marketing/public relations – in fact, take any career path that requires excellent presentation and people/communication skills, then Drama and/or Performing Arts will be extremely useful.
+Student may choose to take A’ level Drama and Theatre Studies at our Sixth Form College.
+Whether your career pathway is leading to performance/support work in the theatre, in film or television or should you wish to teach, become a legal or health professional, work in sales/marketing/public relations – in fact, take any career path that requires excellent presentation and people/communication skills, then Drama and Theatre Studies will be extremely useful.
 ‘Break a leg’ as you make your career choices!

 As above.
-During the KS4 Course, we will learn much about the huge variety of jobs available in the Performance Industry from research and from interviews with performers, directors and back stage personnel.
+During the Course, at both KS4 and KS5, we will learn much about the huge variety of jobs available in the Performance Industry from research and from interviews with performers, directors and back stage personnel.
 Some students will also have the opportunity to pursue work experience with local theatres, during their work experience week.